 • An approved refugee and has not been granted political asylum

-• An undocumented immigrant
+• An undocumented resident

 What is a Form I-20?